Chimera-tools/ChimPipe/README.md

 $ git clone https://github.com/Chimera-tools/ChimPipe.git
 ```

-ChimPipe does not require any installation step.
-It already comes with precompiled gemtools binaries.
+ChimPipe does not require any further installation step.
+It already comes with precompiled GEMtools binaries.
 It is written in Bash and Awk and can be run as a standalone application on diverse Linux systems.

-#### System’s requirements
+## Requirements

 1. Hardware: